Fab-Miami/CoinBase-job-application/README.md

-# 🚀 Coinbase Job Application Automator
+# 🚀 Coinbase Job Applicator

 Welcome to the "I Really, Really Want to Work at Coinbase" script!
+If like me you notice CoinBase has hundreds of job that matches your profile, and you want to apply to all of them, here is the solution i came up with.
 This small Python thing is designed to streamline your job application process at Coinbase, because manually filling out forms is so 2010.

 ## 🤖 What This Script Does